 When to use…

 Step-Up Authentication.
-This method helps to prevent fraudsters from accessing user’s online accounts.
+This method helps prevent fraudsters from accessing user’s online accounts.
 It involves requesting users to authenticate themselves through the following factors during login:

 - First, to provide something they know (password).